cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/gdrive/gdrive.rst.txt

 Create a Project
 ----------------

-Do obtain credentials to use Google drive, go to `Google APIs
+To obtain credentials to use Google drive, go to `Google APIs
 <https://console.developers.google.com/>`_ website and create a
 project.
 To create a project, go to Dashboard in Google APIs console.
 In the **Select a Project** window, click **NEW PROJECT**.